Isle of Wight Railway: A viable scheme

 Optimistic statements were made about early completion and opening of the line, but on 18 February 1864 a shareholders' meeting was informed that some land remained to be acquired for the line.
-Nevertheless, on 1 June 1864 the Company Secretary wrote to the Board of Trade giving notice that the railway would open in a month.
+Nevertheless, on 1 June 1864 the company secretary wrote to the Board of Trade giving notice that the railway would open in a month.
 There was then a delay with the rolling stock but Colonel Yolland made the Board of Trade inspection on 19 August.
 In fact this was only for the section from Ryde to Shanklin.
 Yolland found a number of detail points—the track ballast was chalk—but recommended approval for opening the line.
 The line opened from Ryde to Shanklin on 23 August 1864.

 Carryings on the first section were encouraging, but constructing the tunnel at Ventnor was proving difficult.
 In fact the contractor was unable to complete it and went into administration, under its creditor, the finance company Warrant Finance.
 Eventually the work was substantially ready, although much cost-cutting had taken place.
 Colonel Yolland made an inspection in August 1866, but this time there were many deficiencies, including defective track.
 Receiving his report, the Board of Trade declined to approve the opening.
 Although the company was desperately short of money, it appears that some directors personally funded direct action by the contractor to rectify the problems, and Yolland reported again on 8 September 1866, this time recommending approval for the opening.

-On Monday 10 September 1866 the extension to Ventnor opened for passenger traffic; goods traffic did not require BoT approval and had already been started.
+On Monday 10 September 1866 the extension to Ventnor opened for passenger traffic; goods traffic did not require Board of Trade approval and had already been started.
 The station at Ventnor was reported to be "far from complete", and it was 294 ft above sea level.
 Ventnor tunnel was 1,312 yards in length.

 During the 1860s the IWES built a short spur railway at Brading to a wooden wharf on the River Yar; the river was badly silted but small vessels could work on it.

-The finances of the company had been severely strained; a Shareholders' Committee reported, "Your committee regret to have to state that the available assets at the disposal of the company are practically nil."
+The finances of the company had been severely strained; a shareholders' committee reported, "Your committee regret to have to state that the available assets at the disposal of the company are practically nil."